mschuene/stratege/README.md

 (is (= (defi [:impl :x :y]) [:or [:not :x] :y]))
 ```

-In a (rules ...) form all arguments must be either calls to the rule
+In a (rules ...) form, all arguments must be either calls to the rule
-(or strategic-rule explained in the section matching and rules in
+macro (or strategic-rule macro explained in the section matching and
-depth) macro or vars pointing to a defined rule.
+rules in depth) or vars pointing to a defined rule.
 All the rules in a
-(rules ...) form are compiled to a clojure.core.match/match call.
-This
+(rules ...) form are compiled to a single clojure.core.match/match
-way, the matching rule can be determined by a single sweep through the
+call.
+This way, the matching rule can be determined by a single sweep
-expression instead of a sweep per rule.
+through the expression instead of a sweep per rule.

 If you don't want to name the rules and reuse them elsewhere, then the
 match-replace macro provides a more direct resemblance to the pattern